-The idea that this cannot be answered, the inredulity gap again, is what proponents of qualia are relying on.
+The idea that this cannot be answered, the incredulity gap again, is what proponents of qualia are relying on.

 My view is that qualia, like any other metaphor or model, might have its uses, but it does not pose a problem to the physicalist explanation of subjective experience.
 The way I look at subjective experience, which of course is a subjective view, is as follows.

 From there a ‘more advanced’ brain can also start to include itself as part of the environment – it can monitor its own processes, to a limited extent.
 This is rudimentary self-awareness.
-It aids survival because it allows the animal to not only improve its basic motor responses to the environment but also helps it to improve its own ‘mental’ processing of those responses.
+It aids survival because it allows the animal to not only improve its basic motor responses to the environment but also helps it to improve its own ‘mental’ processing of those responses: adaptive programming.